FutureMarkRwanda/BA_Notes/PHP/PHP_Flow_Control_Structures.md

 ### Do-While

-**Explanation**: The `do-while` loop executes at least once, checking its condition at the end of each iteration.
+The `do-while` loop executes at least once, checking its condition at the end of each iteration.
 It’s useful when the loop body must run before condition evaluation.

 **Example**: Print a number once, stopping if it’s not greater than 0.

-**CODES**:
 ```php
 <?php
 $i = 0;